-This is, in bare outline, Stalnaker's picture of assertion and communication.
-On the multicentered worlds model, the conversation's context set is a set of multicentered worlds whose sequences have as many centers as the conversation has participants.
+On the sequenced worlds model, the conversation's context set is a set of sequenced worlds whose sequences have as many centers as the conversation has participants.
 To engage in conversation is to distinguish between alternative ways that the conversational participants might be, where this does not require that they all share the ways they individually might be.
-Intuitively, the purpose of conversation is the coordination of individual perspectives, sometimes with the result of sharing a perspective, sometimes with the result of having one's individual perspective noticed.44
+Intuitively, the purpose of conversation is the coordination of individual perspectives, sometimes with the result of sharing a perspective, sometimes with the result of having one's individual perspective noticed.